Tetovo: Landmarks

+The Tetovo Fortress, located on the top of the Baltepe Hill, above Tetovo, was built in 1820 by Abdurrahman Pasha.

 The Arabati Baba Teḱe originally built in 1538 around the türbe of Sersem Ali Baba, an Ottoman dervish.
 In 1799, a waqf provided by Rexhep Pasha established the current grounds of the tekke.
 The finest surviving Bektashi monastery in Europe, the sprawling complex features flowered lawns, prayer rooms, dining halls, lodgings and a great marble fountain inside a wooden pavilion.

 The Alim Bey House is an historic estate in Tetovo.
-Along with the Saraj in Resen, it is among the more prominent examples of lodgings built by wealthy Ottoman pashas and beys in Macedonia that were constructed in Western-inspired architecture.
-The Alim Bey House is an asymmetrical estate built in the neo-Baroque style with decorated façades, ornate friezes, and the use of various geometric shapes including a hexagonal tower.
+Along with the Saraj in Resen, it is among the more prominent examples of lodgings built by wealthy Ottoman pashas and beys in North Macedonia that were constructed in Western-inspired architecture.
+The Alim Bey House is an asymmetrical estate built in a neo-Baroque style with decorated façades, ornate friezes, and the use of various geometric shapes including a hexagonal tower.
 The three-story home is a protected monument of cultural heritage.
 The building functioned as a hospital until 1993.
 Renovation works funded by Ministry of Culture of the Republic of Macedonia occurred in 2016.

-Other notable historical features from the Ottoman period in Tetovo are The Saat Mosque ("The Clock Mosque") as the name implies it used to have a clock in its minaret, and the Kumluk Mosque ("The Sandy Mosque"), an old mosque in the upper bazaar area of Tetovo.
-The name is derived from the reddish-yellow exterior of the mosque.
+The Museum of the Tetovo Region is housed within the historic Goce Stojčevski house.
+The museum was established in 1950, originally situated in the Arabati Baba Tekke complex.
+It contains various archaeological, ethnological, historical, and art exhibits.
+The house is where Macedonian partisan Goce Stojčevski - Ambarče was born in 1919.